 Each CPD cycle will run for 12 months, from 1 June every year to 31 May of the following year and FSPs must, within 30 days after each cycle, update their CPD in their competence register.
 Our advice is rather to do this as and when the training takes place.

 Masthead is approved as a CPD Provider by the FPI, which is a Professional Body.
 This means advisors can earn CPD hours at selected Masthead events.
-We regularly host workshops and seminars to keep financial advisors and their staff up to date with the latest regulatory changes and business practices.
-This offers an ideal opportunity to network, upskill and earn CPD points.
+We regularly host webinars and seminars to keep financial advisors and their staff up to date with the latest regulatory changes and business practices.
+This offers an ideal opportunity to network, upskill and earn CPD hours.

-We also record the number of CPD hours you earn when you attend our seminars or complete our online courses, making it easy for you to keep track of your CPD hours.
-If you want to find out more about our seminars and online courses, click here.
+We also record the number of CPD hours you earn when you attend our webinars, seminars or complete our online learning activities, making it easy for you to keep track of your CPD hours.
+If you want to find out more about our webinars, seminars and online learning activities, click here.